Executive

 For most leaders, one or the other is sufficient.
 For some, the work moves naturally between both.
 The structure follows what you need.

-Some leaders begin with Executive Counsel and find that as the work develops, the focus shifts toward the structural and strategic — at which point it moves naturally into an Advisory Partnership.
+Some leaders begin with Executive Counsel and find that as the work develops, the focus shifts toward the structural and strategic — at which point it moves naturally into Strategic Advisory.
 The structure follows what you actually need.

 Pressure does not create new problems.
-It reveals the operating system.
+It removes the conditions that kept existing ones manageable.

 Focused on the decisions, communication, and pressures you are actually navigating